 The FCRA allows consumers to dispute any items on their credit report that are believed to be inaccurate or questionable.
 The credit bureau must then do an investigation within 30 days.
 If they cannot prove the item belongs on your credit report, it must be deleted.

-After taking our friend's advice and calling ((800) 215-9365) I spoke to a friendly credit expert.
+After taking our friend's advice, I called (800) 215-9365 and spoke to a friendly credit expert.
 She understood our situation and was also very knowledgeable.
 So, we signed up and received the $50 discount for couples.

 It turned out to be one of the best decisions we have ever made!
 After about 3 weeks, we started receiving letters (like the one below) stating that negative accounts had been removed from our credit reports!